aws-samples/ipfs-cluster-fargate/README.md

 ### Specify Stack Name

-The app will retrive stack name from context variable.
+The app will retrieve the stack name from the context variable.
 You can reference [doc](https://docs.aws.amazon.com/cdk/v2/guide/get_context_var.html) for more details.
 The default stack name is `IpfsClusterFargateStack`.
 Following is a sample command for specifing stack name while deploy stack via `CDK CLI`.

 ```
 cdk deploy -c stack_name=$YOUR_IPFS_CLUSTER_NAME